mostlypanda/Node-js-functionalities/README.md

 ![Completion](https://img.shields.io/badge/Project%20Phase-Keep%20updating%20New%20Ideas-blue?style=plastic)

-Well it contains many completely defined node-js REST API's for different functionality Upto now I have uploaded below functionalities in this repository
+Well it contains many completely defined node-js REST API's for different functionality Upto now I have uploaded below functionalities in this repository and some amazing tutorials for important features of nodejs

 1. Session expire using nodejs
 2. Rest Api's for user sign-up, login, logout and user profile using node-js, expess, mongodb along with jwt token as an authentication agent